ggez/ggez-goodies/README.md

 # Useful goodies made by other people

-* specs for entity-component system (alternatives: ecs or recs crates)
+* specs for entity-component system (alternatives: ecs or recs or rustic-ecs crates)
 * cgmath or vecmath for math operations?
 * physics/collision???  ncollide.
 * https://github.com/rsaarelm/calx